ssm-lab/ai-simulation-dt-journal-replication-package/README.md

 ## Contents

-- `/data` - Data extraction sheet of 22 included studies (with fully extrated data) and 16 eventually excluded studies (with partially excluded data).
+- `/data` - Data extraction sheet of 22 included studies (with fully extrated data); and 16 eventually excluded studies (with quality data that justifies the exclusion).
 - `/scripts` - Analysis scripts for the automated analysis of data.
 - `/output` - Results of the analyses as used in the article.